-The two blocks with hieroglyphic Luwian inscriptions were found near the village of Çalapverdi at Boğazlıyan, Yozgat.
+The two blocks with Hieroglyphic Luwian inscriptions were found near the village of Çalapverdi at Boğazlıyan, Yozgat.
 They were first reported in 1926 and moved to Ankara in 1934.
-It was noted that a badly inscribed third block had been left in the original location.
+A badly weathered third block has been left at the site.
 The contents of the poorly preserved inscriptions are unclear.
-They are thought to be the part of a larger incription consisting of several similar blocks.
-Sizes of the two blocks are 71 x 96 cm and 66 x 84 cm, and both are currently in Anatolian Civilizations Museum in Ankara.
+They are thought to be the parts of a larger inscription consisting of several similar blocks.
+A date in the 9th to 8th century BCE has been suggested.
+Sizes of the two blocks are 71 x 96 cm and 66 x 84 cm, and both are currently in the Anatolian Civilizations Museum in Ankara.

-A new stele has been found in May 2009 at the Kaletepe höyük.
-Its three-line hieroglyphic Luwian inscription is a dedication to the sun-deity by a Prince Anaziti, a name that was encountered in a seal from Hattusa (İ. Taş & M. Weeden, JAOS 130).
-The stele is date to the 13th century BCE and currently in Yozgat Museum.
+Another stele has been found in May 2009 at the Kaletepe Höyük.
+Its three-line Hieroglyphic Luwian inscription is a dedication to the sun-deity by a Prince Anaziti, a name that was encountered in a seal from Hattusa (İ. Taş & M. Weeden, JAOS 130).
+The stele is dated to the 13th century BCE and currently in the Yozgat Museum.

 J. David Hawkins, 2000.